Benchmarking Full-Text Search Performance when using LogsDB mode

 Why Compare Logs DB vs. Standard Index?

-• Standard Index: A more general-purpose option, offering flexibility across different workloads.
+Standard Index: A general-purpose option that offers flexibility across different workloads.

-But which one is better for log-heavy applications?
-We tested both under real-world conditions to find out!
+You may wonder which is better for log-heavy applications.
+To answer this question, we tested both options under real-world conditions to find out!

 How We Tested (Benchmarking Methodology)